UCLA Vatche & Tamar Manoukian Division of Digestive Diseases

 Research

-Research has been a mainstay of our division since it was established in 1953, and over the course of our 71-year history we have grown to become a world leader in contributing new digestive diseases-related knowledge through scientific studies.
+Research has been a mainstay of our division since it was established in 1953, and we have grown to become a world leader in contributing new digestive diseases-related knowledge through scientific studies.
 Our faculty publish extensively and play prominent roles in national meetings, advancing the state of the science and ushering in cutting-edge treatments that improve and save lives.

 Meet our expert team